cathiele/rpngo/USER_GUIDE.md

 PicoCalc

-The default assumed you have a rp2350 (Pico2) installed.
+The default config assumes you have a rp2350 (Pico2) installed.
 You can change the target in `Makefile` to `pico` if you have an original Pico installed instead.